ryooit/ml_workshop/resnet/README.md

-# Resnet18
+# Resnet
-Pytorch implementation of Resnet18
+Pytorch implementation of Resnet(18 and 34)

 ## Requirements
 - Python 3